Cabela's Dangerous Hunts 2011: Plot

+Console versions

 In 1982, Samson Rainsford, Mbeki, and his friend are hunting a creature referred to as the "Kaftar" in a cave in Uganda, believed to be a demon that could only be destroyed by fire.
-After hearing hyena-like laughter, Samson turns off the lights and turns them back on, and both he and Mbeki's friend are attacked by the Kaftar.
+During the hunt, Samson is attacked by the Kaftar.
 Mbeki shoots it, but the bullet takes no effect.
-Mbeki's friend sees the creature attacking Samson and makes a run for the exit but the Kaftar strikes him.
+Mbeki's friend makes a run for the exit but the Kaftar strikes him.

 In 2001, Cole Rainsford is a beginner hunter in Alaska under the instruction of his scarred and weathered father.
-After Cole takes down a bull Roosevelt elk, Samson is attacked by a scavenging cougar, and Cole shoots it, saving him and it runs off.
-After tracking down and killing the cougar, Samson see smoke from a campfire in the distance, believing it to be the camp of poachers.
-The Rainsfords split up and eventually find the campsite of three hikers that looks as if it had been ransacked, and it's soon clear that a rogue grizzly bear was there.
-As the family tracks the bear, an avalanche separates Cole from Samson and Adrian, who is Cole's brother and a more skilled hunter; thus as a result he is Samson's favored son.
-He survives the avalanche, crawls out from the debris and continues to track down the bear into the night.
-Then, Cole fights the grizzly bear and kills it.
-Adrian shows up and compliments him when he and Cole suddenly hear a strange whistling sound.
-A pack of black wolves with glowing red eyes burst out of nowhere and attack Cole and Adrian.
-Adrian is mauled to death and dragged away by the wolves as Cole watches helplessly.
+The Rainsfords find a campsite that has been ransacked by a rogue grizzly bear.
+As the family tracks the bear, an avalanche separates Cole from Samson and Adrian, who is Cole's brother.
+He survives the avalanche and continues to track down the bear into the night.
+Cole fights the grizzly bear in its den and kills it.
+Adrian shows up and compliments him when a pack of black wolves with glowing red eyes attacks them.
+Adrian is mauled to death and dragged away as Cole watches helplessly.